Notifications and States

 When you create a bank account at Column via our Bank Account API, you have the ability to allow it to receive ACH payments.
 We give you full control and visibility over every aspect of incoming ACH transfers.

-The moment when incoming ACH credit or debit transfer requests are received by Column for bank accounts in your platform, we immediately notify you via ach.incoming_transfer.scheduled
+The moment when incoming ACH credit or debit transfer requests are received by Column for bank accounts in your platform, we immediately notify you via ach.incoming_transfer.scheduled webhook events.
+In the event payload, ach_transfer.effective_on specifies the effective date of an incoming ACH transfer.
+The receiver's bank account balances are not affected by a scheduled transfer until the effective date.

 Incoming Credit ACH Transfers

-At the beginning of the Settlement Date of an incoming credit transfer request, we will process the scheduled credit transfer and post the credited amount to the receiver account.
-Funds are settled immediately and available to withdraw, and an ach.incoming_transfer.settled
+At the beginning of the effective date of an incoming credit transfer request, we will process the scheduled credit transfer and post the credited amount to the receiver account.
+Funds are settled immediately and available to withdraw, and an ach.incoming_transfer.settled event is sent via webhook.

 Incoming Debit ACH Transfers

-From the beginning of the Settlement Date of an incoming debit transfer request, we will process the scheduled debit transfer and try to settle it by deducting the requested amount from the receiver's bank account.
+From the beginning of the effective date of an incoming debit transfer request, we will process the scheduled debit transfer and try to settle it by deducting the requested amount from the receiver's bank account.
 If the available balance of the receiver's account is enough to cover the debited amount, the scheduled transfer will be settled immediately, and the balances of the receiver's account will be updated.
-An ach.incoming_transfer.settled
+An ach.incoming_transfer.settled event is sent to you via webhook as well.

-If there are still insufficient funds in the receiver's account by the NSF deadline, Column will automatically return the incoming debit request with R01
+If there are insufficient funds in the receiver's account, Column will automatically return the incoming debit request with R01 (insufficient funds) return code, and an ach.incoming_transfer.returned webhook event will be sent to you.

 After an incoming debit transfer is settled, you can still return it by calling our ACH Return API.
 Please refer to ACH Returns for more details.